alpha-alexxx/string-shaper/README.md

 - About page, contact us page and home page

 ## Dependencies
-TextUtils is built using the following dependencies:
+Simple Text Utility is built using the following dependencies:
 - React.js
 - React-router-dom
 - React-transition-group